 - 5.1 The Directorate Plan 2023-26 has been developed following consultation with staff both within the Directorate and as part of wider children's services planning.
-It is informed by a wide range of feedback from children, young people and families gathered over the course of the past year. - 5.2 The Plan aligns closely with supports delivery of the Fife Children's Services Plan 2023-26 and Plan for Fife. - 5.3 The Education Scrutiny Committee is asked to consider and provide comment on the Education and Children's Services (ECS) Directorate Improvement Plan 2023-26 and, in particular, the Education Service Improvement Plan 2023-26, with a view to informing Cabinet Committee's decision regarding approval of the Plan at their meeting on 5 October 2023.
+It is informed by a wide range of feedback from children, young people and families gathered over the course of the past year. - 5.2 The Plan aligns closely with supports delivery of the Fife Children's Services Plan 2023-26 and Plan for Fife. - 5.3 The Education Scrutiny Committee is asked to consider and provide comment on the Education and Children's Services (ECS) Directorate Plan 2023-26, in order to support Cabinet Committee's decision regarding approval of the Plan at their meeting on 5 October 2023.